-Participants in the inaugural 2018 Inclusive Services Institute developed this self-assessment tool and guide so that libraries are better able to evaluate the inclusivity of their spaces, programming, services, and administrative operations.
+Participants in the inaugural 2018 Inclusive Services Institute developed a self-assessment tool and guide so that libraries are better able to evaluate the inclusivity of their spaces, programming, services, and administrative operations.
 This resource was designed to be used by individuals and groups as an ongoing reflection tool.
 The checklist and supporting resources are meant to help libraries evaluate current services as well as plan for the future.

 The checklist is organized by areas of library service identified in the WI Public Library Standards.
 Each section provides a straightforward checklist that can be answered with Yes, No, In Progress, or Not Applicable.
 Scoreable responses to each checklist will provide a snapshot of current levels of inclusion.
 Supporting materials, such as the reflection worksheet (available now) and next-step suggestions (coming later), offer ways for individual libraries to evaluate existing assets and opportunities for growth and change.